state-alchemists/zrb/README.md

 runner.register(hello)
 ```

-Once defined, your command will be instantly available:
+Once defined, your command will be instantly available from the CLI:

 ```bash
 zrb hello